susanBuck/notes/05_Laravel/07_Databases_Configuration.md

 ## Test your connection

-Here's a Route you can throw your `routes.php` file to test that your database connection is working:
+Here's a route you can throw in your `routes.php` file to test that the database connection is working:

 ```php
 Route::get('mysql-test', function() {